-"OBD diagnostic trouble code" or "DTC" means a code that provides information on an OBD equipped motor vehicle's emission control system malfunction status.
+"OBD diagnostics trouble codes" or "DTCs" means a code that provides information on an OBD equipped motor vehicles' emission control system malfunction status.

-"Official inspection station" means all official Motor Vehicle Inspection facilities operated by the Division of Motor Vehicles in the State of Delaware.
+"Official inspection station" means all official Motor Vehicle Inspection facilities operated by the Division in the State of Delaware.